ebnerl1/usma_swarm/copyOdroidImage.md

 7. Check functionality of new EMMC card by plugging it into ODROID of copied vehicle
   * Functionality should be identical in SASC Flight Tech Interface with original card

-### Configure ODROID aircraft ID and team
-1. TODO: add this

-### Configure new Pixhawk
-1. TODO: add this